Jainam259/Python-Project/README.md

   This program randomly generates funny fake news headlines by combining subjects, actions, and places/things.
-Users can choose to save the generated headlines to a file and keep generating until they quit.
+Users can choose to save the generated headlines to a file and keep generating until they quit

  # P2 Calculator With History

  This program is a simple calculator that performs basic arithmetic operations (+, -, *, /).
 It saves each calculation to a history file, allows users to view past calculations, clear history, or exit the program.

 # P3 Password Guessing Game
  This program is a simple word-guessing game where the user selects a difficulty level